frappefactible/frappefactible/README.md

 - 👋 Hi, I’m @frappefactible
-- 👀 I’m interested in Machine Learning and Deep Learning.
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning the two topics I've writed before.
 - 💞️ I’m looking to collaborate on Python.
 - 📫 How to reach me: at my gmail or by here!